‘It Was The Third Of June, Another Sleepy Dusty Delta Day’

 Bobbie's subsequent albums and singles never approached the success enjoyed by "Ode To Billie Joe".
 She recorded duet's with Glen Campbell and headlined her own show in Las Vegas.
 Bobbie was married briefly to Las Vegas hotel magnate Bill Harrah and was also married to fellow entertainer Jim Stafford, which also ended in divorce.

-Now remarried and in her 70's, according to a 2016 report she lives in a suburb of Memphis, Tennessee and has remained out of the public eye since the early 1980’s.
+Now remarried and in her 70's, according to a 2016 report she lives in a suburb of Memphis, Tennessee and has remained out of the public eye since the early 1980's.

 But who can ever forget that opening line..."It was the 3rd of June..." and the unforgettable story that followed.